tkang/amplifyflix/README.md

 - Next.js application
 - Web application Hosting
-- Authentication
 - Using Personalize to give personalized recommendation to users
-- Data Ingestion into Kinesis DataStream
 - Deleting the resources

 ### Features we will implement

 1. Application hosting
-2. Authentication : Sign Up, Login, Signout
-3. Sending data to Kinesis DataStream
-4. Application UI
+2. Application UI
-5. Connecting Personalize endpoint
+3. Connecting Personalize endpoint

 <br />